twaghmiles/flowfinance-wordpress/wp-content/plugins/modula-best-grid-gallery/README.txt

 == Description ==

-**Modula Photo Gallery** is a standalone plugin built, maintained & operated by the friendly folks over at [MachoThemes](https://www.machothemes.com/?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite).
+**Modula Image Gallery** is a standalone plugin built, maintained & operated by the friendly folks over at [MachoThemes](https://www.machothemes.com/?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite).

-With Modula, it's easier than ever to build a stunning [lightbox gallery](https://wp-modula.com/demo/lightbox-gallery?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite), masonry grids, custom grids and more in no more than a few clicks right from the WordPress dashboard.
+With Modula, it's easier than ever to build stunning [lightbox galleries](https://wp-modula.com/demo/lightbox-gallery?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite), masonry grids, custom grids and more in no more than a few clicks right from the WordPress dashboard.

-Modula is the best WordPress photo gallery plugin for adding custom, unique and responsive galleries to your website.
+Modula is the best WordPress gallery plugin for adding custom, unique and responsive galleries to your website.
 There is a free version of Modula available (Modula Lite) and a premium version (Modula Pro) both of which will allow you to add amazing, fast-loading galleries to your website.

 = SEE HOW EASY IT IS TO CREATE A PHOTO GALLERY WITH MODULA =